jake100/stealthlang/README.md

 	elif anything instance of Table:
 		return "Table"
 	return "unknown"

-#a type infront of a function means the function has to return that type
-string catFunc:
-	int x = 5, y = 4
-	bool b = true
-	string s = "string text", ss = "other text"

-	// .. concatenates anything to anything
-	return b .. x .. y + ", " + s + ", " + ss

 class Cat:
   	#members are private by default, public or protected can be called, then later members are st to either public or protected